renatoliveira/apex-test-list/README.md

 sf project deploy start --tests SampleTest SuperSampleTest Sample2Test SuperSample2Test SampleTriggerTest
 ```

-If no annotations are found, the command output will be empty and will present this warning:
+If no test methods are found, the command output will be empty and will present this warning:

 ```sh
 No test methods found